DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ![](images/11.1-steamvr-settings-dashboard-on-system-button-off.png)

 For some reason, this option only appears in the desktop window, not in the VR dashboard.
-Your HMD needs to be connected.
+Your HMD still needs to be connected.
 And show "Advanced Settings".

 ## Miscellaneous